BeautifulTrouble/solutions.thischangeseverything.org/_theories/usufruct.md

 ---
-id: a16E0000002QHSE
+id: a16E0000002QHSEIA4
 title: "Usufruct"
 short_write_up: "<p>Usufruct is the right to use and enjoy the “fruits” of a given resource, as long as the resource itself is preserved.
-The term comes from Roman property law, but is also used to describe ancient and Indigenous land-use paradigms in which land is held in common while individuals retain the right to hunt, fish, garden, or otherwise use the land sustainably.
+The term comes from Roman property law, but is also used to describe ancient and indigenous land-use paradigms in which land is held in common while individuals retain the right to hunt, fish, garden, or otherwise use the land sustainably.
 Usufruct is a key tenet of commons economies, offering a more just and sustainable alternative to private ownership.
 It is a recognition that we do not own the land and its resources — we are stewards, maintaining and improving our world for future generations.</p>"
 where: ""
 when: ""
 who: ""